Pages

 The following are links to Walmart.

 For the flowers, choose your buttons.
 Cut matching or contrasting ribbon in 3" pieces.
-I used 8 per flower and hot-glued them to the back of the flower.
+I used 8 per flower and hot-glued them to the back of the button.

 I added a smaller button in the center of the larger one.